apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chinese leaders to hold annual 'Two Sessions' meeting as debate about bazooka-like stimulus swirls**
+**California blizzard: Powerful California blizzard shuts down roads and ski resorts as heavy snow and winds slam mountains**

-You can read more about it [here](https://www.cnbc.com/2024/03/04/china-to-hold-two-sessions-meeting-amid-bazooka-like-stimulus-debate.html).
+You can read more about it [here](https://www.cnn.com/2024/03/03/weather/california-blizzard-snow-sunday/index.html).

 ## Requirements
 - Python 3.8